Theory of Operation

 The reassembled multichannel signal then continues through the normal filter chain: optional level riding, resample to 44.1 kHz, stereo downmix, and peak limiting.
 The center channel enters the downmix already normalized — the −3 dB attenuation in the downmix matrix is applied to a signal that has already been leveled, rather than to one that may have been quietly mixed to begin with.

-The Gaussian window of 15 frames covers approximately 0.5 seconds — half the default 31-frame window used by level riding.
+The Gaussian window of 15 frames covers approximately 0.5 seconds — half the default 31-frame window used by Level Riding.
 This shorter window allows the filter to react to brief quiet passages that a wider window would smooth over.
 The tradeoff is slightly more audible gain transitions, but on a mono channel carrying dialog the effect is rarely perceptible.

 For most of the digital audio era, engineers chased loudness by bricking signals against 0 dBFS with limiters.
 The result was audio that was measurably distorted, perceptually fatiguing, and impossible to compare across sources.
 EBU R128 changed the unit of measurement from peak level to perceived loudness — and eventually ended the war.